Beeliar Wetlands: Nature

 The Beeliar land is known for its extensive wetland system throughout the Cockburn area.
-These wetlands have always been valued by the locals as they have always held great spiritual significance for the Nyungar people.
-This land was also valued for its ability to provide food, medical and manufacturing resources.
+The locals have always valued these wetlands as they have always held great spiritual significance for the Nyungar people.
+This land was also valued for its ability to provide food, medical, and manufacturing resources.

-The Beeliar land is often referred to as "Beeliar Boodjar", "Boodjar" being the Noongar word for "land"; this land is still frequently visited by Nyungar people.
-When the Indigenous tribes controlled this land it had two main campsites: the “Coolbellup (North Lake) and Walliabup (Bibra Lake).
-Nyunagr continued camping in the Cockburn area through the 1980s.”
-To fulfil social and cultural obligations, the Beeliar Nyungar and other Nyungar clans used well established trails that linked wetlands together.
+The Beeliar land is often referred to as "Beeliar Boodjar", "Boodjar" being the Noongar word for "land"; this land is still frequently visited by the Nyungar people.
+When the Indigenous tribes controlled this land it had two main campsites: the "Coolbellup (North Lake) and Walliabup (Bibra Lake).
+Nyunagr continued camping in the Cockburn area through the 1980s."
+To fulfill social and cultural obligations, the Beeliar Nyungar and other Nyungar clans used well-established trails that linked wetlands together.

+Human Impact

 Roe 8 damage

 The extension to Roe Highway known as Roe 8 had been planned to pass through the Beeliar Wetlands.
 There had been significant opposition to the highway, including legal challenges and public protests.
 Work on the project was suspended after a change of government in the March 2017 state election, with the incoming Labor government intending to cancel the project.